pedrocrisp/Wetlab-Protocols/PARE_Truseq_v2.md

 - Put 100% ethanol in the -80oC to 10 mins if you forgot yesterday…
 - The following day, add gel debris slurry to Spin-X 0.45 uM spin filter, and spin 2 mins max speed 4oC
 - Keep flow-through and add:
-o	2 ul Glycoblue
+..- 2 ul Glycoblue
-o	46 ul NaOAc (4M)
+..- 46 ul NaOAc (4M)
-o	1400 ul  EtOH (pre-chilled)
+..- 1400 ul  EtOH (pre-chilled)
 - Invert 11 times
 - Spin 20,000 RCF x 20 mins at 4oC, then aspirate supernatant
-- Wash with 500ul of 70% ethanol at RT, spin 2 mins 7,000 RCF and aspirate ethanol o	Pulse spin again and aspirate with fine tip if necessary to remove trace ethanol
+- Wash with 500ul of 70% ethanol at RT, spin 2 mins 7,000 RCF and aspirate ethanol ..- Pulse spin again and aspirate with fine tip if necessary to remove trace ethanol
 - Dry for 5-10 mins at 37oC
 - Re-suspend in 31ul of 10mM Tris pH 8.5

-Pilot PCR – ½ reactions
+##Pilot PCR – ½ reactions

+---

 Use 14 ul of the ligation to test the number of PCR cycles neede d using a couple of samples eg one of each replicate group (not all in case further optimization is needed).
 Start with 10- 15 cycles, which should be sufficient (less for RNA decay mutants), use the PAGE purification of the ligation as a guide.